spf125/spf125.github.io/README.md

 # Project 1
 ## Overview

 I created and deployed a personal website on github.io with information including my resume, name, headshot, and contact information.
 This includes a link to another HTML page with information about the course, Web Application Programming and Hacking (WAPH).
-The personal website includes the use of Bootstrap and a page tracker.
+The personal website includes the use of Bootstrap, React, and a page tracker.
 It also includes basic JavaScript code, JQuery, Web APIs, and cookies.

 [https://github.com/spf125/spf125.github.io](https://github.com/spf125/spf125.github.io)

 ## Creating and Deploying Webpage

 Using github.io, I created an index.html file that similar to the HTML file created in Lab 2.
 I then created a waph.html file containing information about this course and its assignments.
-I committed these to the github repo, so they are now accessible as a webpage at [https://spf125.github.io/index.html](https://spf125.github.io/index.html).
+I committed these to the github repo, so they are now accessible as a webpage at [https://spf125.github.io/](https://spf125.github.io/).

 ### CSS template (Bootstrap)